Bishop Kenny High School: Athletic facilities

 Bishop Kenny has several athletic facilities, such as the John Baldwin Athletic Center, a multi-purpose arena and home to the basketball teams and volleyball team.
 William Johnston Stadium is home to the football team and the track & field teams.
 The Abbie Lenahan Tennis Courts are home to the tennis teams (which consists of 6 courts).
 In addition, Bishop Kenny has a baseball stadium, multiple weight rooms, the Roger Strickland Field House, and a softball field.

 Championships

 In their 60-year history of athletic competition, Bishop Kenny's varsity athletic teams have won 40 state championships as of 2020.

-Activities

-Student organizations and clubs range from cultural and athletic to subjects pertaining to philanthropy.
-Some of the most popular organizations are Key Club, the Student Newspaper, the Yearbook, Chorus, Band, the Drama Club, and Student Government.

 Alumni affairs

 The Bishop Kenny Booster Club (BK Boosters) is an alumni organization and booster club for the school.
 It is a membership organization for alumni and friends, as it does not require one to be a graduate.
 In addition, Bishop Kenny's academics & athletics have been supported by this organization for over 30 years.
 In total the BK Boosters have raised over $3.5 million to support the school's athletic and extra-curricular programs.
 The BK Boosters serve the school through programs, events, and services targeted at alumni and friends.
 Some of the programs include membership options, golf tournaments, auctions, and tuition raffles.